y3owk1n/kyle-blog/_posts/supabase-trpc.md

 // typeof data => { id: number, fieldThatIWant: string }
 ```

-Now we can pass the data down to the client through tRPC with typesafety!
+Now we can pass the data down to the client through tRPC with type-safety!

 Overall I am so happy that I found this tool.
 Just to end this, I still think Prisma should be a better fit in the stack for tRPC.
-I had considered to use [Prisma with Supabase](https://supabase.com/docs/guides/integrations/prisma), however it seems like a hassle and lot's of incompatibilities at this point of time.
+I had considered using [Prisma with Supabase](https://supabase.com/docs/guides/integrations/prisma), however, it seems like a hassle and a lot's of incompatibilities at this point in time.
 Will definitely revisit this in the future.

 > Try it out if you're using tRPC with Supabase, it's amazing still ❤️